 passwd -d <username>

-id command will display your user id, group id and the groups you belong to.
+id command in Linuxid command will display your user id, group id and the groups you belong to.
 If you want to see other user details you can use below syntax.

 sudo groupadd g1